June 1989 Greek parliamentary election: Campaign

 The election campaigns were conducted under a polarized atmosphere with inflammatory allegations and vitriolic personal attacks, even between the two leaders of the dominant political parties.
-PASOK's programme avoided mentioning the Koskota scandal and instead emphasized economic modernization with slogans, "For Victory and New Progress," and "PASOK is here: certainty for the present, hope for the future."
+PASOK's programme avoided mentioning the Koskota scandal and instead emphasized economic modernization with slogans, "For Victory and New Progress", and "PASOK is here: certainty for the present, hope for the future."
 New Democracy's campaign strategy was based on liberalization of the market, i.e., "free the competitive forces of the market" from the overreaching state, but also criticized PASOK about the scandals with the slogan, "We deserve a better Greece."

-On 2 June, Avriani, a tabloid newspaper supporting PASOK, published a transcript of a conversation between Mitsotakis and an unidentified mistress that was supposedly being taped and also claimed to possess 'pornographic' photographs of Mitsotakis but never published.
+On 2 June, Avriani, a tabloid newspaper supporting PASOK, published a transcript of a conversation between Mitsotakis and an unidentified mistress that was supposedly being taped and also claimed to possess 'pornographic' photographs of Mitsotakis but never published them.
 This was in response to the publication of nude photos of sunbathing Dimitra Liani, Papandreou's then-mistress.
-The rhetorical confrontation between the two leaders in the campaigns was personal.
-Papandreou implied that Mitsotakis was a Nazi collaborator during World War II and talked about Mitsotakis' "treachery" against his father's government in Iouliana of 1965.
+The rhetorical confrontation between the two leaders in the campaigns was personal; Papandreou implied that Mitsotakis was a Nazi collaborator during World War II and talked about Mitsotakis' "treachery" against his father's government during the constitutional crisis of Iouliana during the 1965–1967 period.
 On the other side, Mitsotakis, invoking the Koskotas scandal, talked of Papandreou's "little corrupt team that has looted Greece" and that PASOK was led by "a bunch of thieves."
 Papandreou's defense was that the scandal was created and used against him: "The Americans and the Right together with the crook Koskotas are conspiring to otherthrow socialism in Greece."

 Despite the friction between the two sides in the newspapers, PASOK had the advantage of being the governing party, having control of the state apparatus that provided radio and television services, which became an unconcealed component of PASOK's propaganda.
 For example, state television programs, including from two foreign cable networks, were interrupted to display Papandreou's final speech at his mass rally in Athens, but no such opportunity was presented for other political leaders.

 Weeks before the elections, various terrorist groups advocated to the public to spoil their ballots and used bombs against public buildings, including those of Ministry of Health and the Ministry of Justice.